bneidlinger/RobotWars/RobotWars_app_code.md

         this.animationFrame = null; // ID for requestAnimationFrame
         this.myPlayerId = null; // This client's unique ID
         this.lastServerState = null; // The most recent gameState received
-        this.gameId = null; // ID of the current server game instance }
+        this.gameId = null; // ID of the current server game instance being played OR spectated this.gameName = null; // Name of the current game being played OR spectated }

     /**